A Ghost Is Born

-A Ghost Is Born is the fifth studio album by American alternative rock band Wilco.
-Released on June 22, 2004, it features singer Jeff Tweedy on lead guitar more than any previous Wilco album.
+A Ghost Is Born is the fifth studio album by the American rock band Wilco, released on June 22, 2004, by Nonesuch Records.
+It features singer Jeff Tweedy on lead guitar more than any previous Wilco album.
 The band streamed the album online free, and offered a five-song EP to purchasers.

 Tweedy entered a rehab clinic shortly before the release of the album, delaying its release by two weeks.
 It also shortened its promotional tour.
-Despite this, A Ghost Is Borns opening week was the best sales week for the band at the time and the album was met with good reviews from major publications such as Rolling Stone and PopMatters.
+Despite this, A Ghost Is Borns opening week was the best sales week for the band at the time, and the album was met with positive reviews from major publications such as Rolling Stone and PopMatters.
 The album earned Wilco a Grammy Award for Best Alternative Music Album.

 Production

 Wilco signed a contract with Nonesuch Records in November 2001 after a lengthy dispute with Reprise Records over the release of the band's fourth album Yankee Hotel Foxtrot.
 Foxtrot was welcomed with positive reviews from The Village Voice—where the album was rated by the critics as the best album of 2002—and Rolling Stone.
 It sold over 590,000 copies, earning a Gold certification by the Recording Industry Association of America.
 Last accessed July 27, 2007.